aryn-ai/sycamore/docs/source/querying_data/remote_processors.md

           threshold: 0.4
 ```

-You can add a remote processor to a search pipeline using standard OpenSearch search pipeline creation syntax:
+You can add a hosted remote processor to a search pipeline using standard OpenSearch search pipeline creation syntax:

 ```lang-http
 PUT /_search/pipeline/pipeline-with-remote-dedup